cart/bevy/crates/bevy_asset/notes.md

 * Dependency tracking
 * Asset Preprocessing
     * Fully optional
+    * General / Recommended Flow
+        * Define "unprocessed" loaders into engine-specific format (images, scenes, meshes, etc)
+        * Define savers for engine specific formats
+        * Add LoadAndSave process plans for assets that use the "unprocessed" loader in combination with engine format savers
 * "Everything is a loader"
 * Run anywhere / no platform-restricting dependencies
 * Async IO